-Limited data from controlled pharmacokinetic studies of metformin in healthy elderly subjects suggest that total plasma clearance of metformin is decreased, the half-life is prolonged, and C{max} is increased, compared to healthy young subjects.
-From these data, it appears that the change in metformin pharmacokinetics with aging is primarily accounted for by a change in renal function.
+Limited data from controlled pharmacokinetic studies of metformin in healthy elderly subjects suggest that total plasma clearance of metformin is decreased, the half-life is prolonged, and $C{max}$ is increased, compared to healthy young subjects.
+From these data, it appears that the change in metformin pharmacokinetics with aging is primarily accounted for by a change in renal function (see GLUCOPHAGETM 2 prescribing information).